STORIES

-I've drawn much inspiration from my immigrant parents, both of whom worked from home and blazed their own independent, entrepreneurial paths in the 1980s of New York.
+I've drawn much inspiration from my immigrant parents, both of whom worked from home and blazed their own entrepreneurial paths in the 1980s of New York.

-Given my long, entrepreneurial career within an industry that evolved as I was working within it, there isn't an easy answer to "what do you do" and, depending on my audience, there are vastly different stories, case studies, anecdotes and milestones to reference.
+These lessons have guided my personal and professional lives.
+Given my long career, there isn't an easy answer to "what do you do" and, depending on my audience, there are vastly different case studies, anecdotes and milestones to reference.
+That's what I've tried to do below…

 Creator Ecosystem Jacob